juanpajedrez/FreeCodeCamp-MLforEverybody/README.md

    - Import and fit a `PCA` class for only 2 components using all features.
    - Fit a KMeans for these 2 components only.
    - Using `pd.DataFrame()`, obtain two data frames: one for clusters obtained from KMeans and one from real data.
-   - Plot the scatter plots between PCA_k_means and PCA_truth and compare weather they are similar or not.
+   - Plot the scatter plots between PCA_k_means and PCA_truth and compare whether they are similar or not.